 And their popularity endures to this day.
 Associated Craft Stained Window services everything, from totally new contemporary designs to restoration and preservation of older stained glass windows; which can look perfect in a restored Victorian home.
 You can be completely confident that the finer points of stained glass windows haven’t been lost to time.
 Whether it be a timeless addition to a private study room or in a living room, the whole feel of the room will be forever changed.

 Balconies are a much more intimate addition than any of the others on this list.
 Most often, they are additions to a master bedroom, giving the proprietors of the house a welcoming view of their neighbourhood.
 The ability to get fresh air with the freedom of being outside, while still being completely secure within your home, is hugely relaxing and freeing when properly taken advantage of.
-And using contemporary materials, such as rich wooden panelling or bold concrete tiles, can transform a simple balcony into a city centre oasis.
+And using contemporary materials, such as rich wooden panelling, bold concrete tiles—even crafting a simple railing with a cable tensioner—can transform a simple balcony into a city centre oasis.

 If you’re expecting to be staying in a particular property for a long time, it makes sense to invest a little bit into the house to benefit your lifestyle, and make it a home.
 A good house addition isn’t done to appease neighbours or impress the family.
 The goal is to reduce your overall stress level on top of improving your quality of life.
 Let your mind roam.
 If you end up thinking about something you’ve wanted ever since you were young, chances are you’ve stumbled onto a goldmine.